Mazey Day (Black Mirror): Plot

 In 2006, a paparazza named Bo (Zazie Beetz) takes photographic evidence at a motel of a male celebrity having an affair with a man.
 He offers her $500 to delete the photos, but she sells them for $300 each, and the celebrity kills himself.
 Bo's colleagues Hector (Danny Ramirez), Whitty (Robbie Tann), and Duke (James P. Rees) are unsympathetic.
 They harass a celebrity whose sex tape has gone public: Whitty provokes her with misogynistic slurs and threatens legal action when she reacts.
 Bo decides to quit the profession.

 The actress Mazey Day (Clara Rugaard) quits a film shoot in the Czech Republic after a hit and run under the influence of wine and hallucinogenic mushrooms and disappears from the public eye.
 A $30,000 reward is offered for the first image of her.
-Bo, who was confronted by her flatmate Nathan (David Rysdahl) over late rent, tracks Mazey to a film producer's mansion via a takeaway place she mentioned in a magazine article.
-Mazey, we learn, trashed the living room overnight and Dr. Babich (Kenneth Collard) arranged for her to stay at a New Age rehab for the weekend.
-Bo follows the car, but the driver stops at a diner to slash her tyres.
-She calls Hector to take them on a motorbike to the rehab; Whitty has a tracker on the motorbike and arrives with Duke.
+Bo, who has been confronted by her flatmate Nathan (David Rysdahl) over late rent, tracks Mazey to a film producer's mansion via a takeaway place Mazey had mentioned in a magazine article.
+Mazey trashes the living room that night and Dr. Babich (Kenneth Collard) arranges for her to stay at a New Age rehab for the weekend.
+Bo follows the car but the driver stops at a diner to slash her tyres.
+She calls Hector to take them on a motorbike to the rehab compound; Hector is unaware that Whitty has placed a tracker on the motorbike and so Whitty arrives shortly afterwards with Duke.

-The four paparazzi break into the rehab and find Mazey chained up in a cabin with goats.
+The four paparazzi break into the compound and find Mazey chained up in a cabin with goats.
 As Bo undoes her chains, the others take dozens of photos.
 Mazey warns them to leave.
 As the full moon emerges, Mazey turns into a werewolf.
 Whitty and Duke continue taking pictures and are killed, and Bo and Hector try to escape.
 Hector's motorbike is struck by a car and the driver is attacked by the werewolf as Bo and Hector run through the woods.
 They make it to the diner and beg a police officer, Clay (Corey Johnson), to call for backup.
 Bo lunges to take his gun and he begins to restrain and handcuff her.

 The werewolf arrives and kills or wounds everybody except Bo, who manages to shoot her with the police officer's handgun.
 Hector hands Bo his camera as he dies.
 Mazey, now heavily bleeding in human form, begs Bo to shoot her.
 Bo hands her the gun, and as Mazey points the gun at her own head, Bo prepares to take a photograph.
 A gunshot is heard.